pulibrary/bibdata/docs/location_changes.md

 5. Review the changes in [Bibdata production](https://bibdata.princeton.edu/)

 6. Start the workers:
     - cd in your local princeton_ansible directory → pipenv shell → `ansible bibdata_production -u pulsys -m shell -a "sudo service bibdata-workers start"`.
 (Ignore the console error for the bibdata production web servers.
 They don't run the worker service)

+7. Deploy orangelight
+   or
+   ssh in one of the [orangelight production VMs](https://github.com/pulibrary/princeton_ansible/blob/main/inventory/all_projects/orangelight#L7-L11) and run the rake task to clear the cache:
+   `cd /opt/orangelight/current`
+   `bundle exec rake cache:clear`